Jean-Fred64/FloppyExerciser/README.md

 The display now indicates the current track.
 Move the encoder wheel to pick a new track.
 The display will blink to indicate your desired track.
 Once you are satisfied with it, push down on the encoder to select that track.

+*Tips :*
+if you push and hold the button down while turning it, it immediately steps to that track while displaying that track number

 For additional functions, you can push the menu button.
 Menu options are selected with the encoder wheel:

 * `HO` - Home to track 0.
 The controller seeks until TRACK0 asserts or it steps by 80 tracks